 More A Visual Learner?
 Here Is A Quick Recap:

 Did You Know?: There are varying enrollment periods for Medicare and it can often be quite confusing for people.
-For instance, you may qualify for a Special Election Period (SEP) if you are on your state’s Medicaid program or receiving “Extra Help” from the federal government with your prescription drug costs, which allow’s you to change coverage anytime, throughout the year.
+For instance, you may qualify for a Special Election Period (SEP) if you are on your state’s Medicaid program or receiving “Extra Help” from the federal government with your prescription drug costs, which allow’s you to change coverage at multiple points throughout the year.

 The Harrin Group offers free, comparative quotes on Medicare insurance plans from multiple insurance carriers so you can get the best possible rate.